Prismatik/blog/contents/articles/a-journey-of-discovery/index.md

 ---

 The discovery phase of a project is both daunting and exciting.
-It is where project goals are moulded from the clay of a scope document, into tangible milestones that will be reached in the near future.
+It is where project goals are moulded from the clay of a scope document into tangible milestones that will be reached in the near future.
 Here we validate the _why_ of all the things and have the choice of a myriad of different methods available to tickle out the right information which will help you solve the directional puzzle that is the discovery phase.
-I recently stared down the barrel of this phase with and saw it as a great opportunity to get my hands dirty with some practices I'd never tried before.
+I recently stared down the barrel of this phase and saw it as a great opportunity to get my hands dirty with some practices I'd never tried before.

 The goal of this article is to provide a high level summary of methods we use